jnozzi/cocoadev.com/markdown/MakingReadRTFDFromFileWorkOnOtherMacs.md

 ----

-If your app isn't bundled for some reason (CLI app, say) then I think you can use General/NSProcessInfo to get the app's location.
+If your app isn't bundled for some reason (CLI app, say) then I think you can use NSProcessInfo to get the app's location.

 ----
 I don't see any way to do that.
 If you're referring to the     -arguments method, be aware that     argv[0] is *not* a reliable way to find out where your binary is located.

-However, General/NSBundle will still work to find the executable even in an unbundled application, strange as that may be.
+However, NSBundle will still work to find the executable even in an unbundled application, strange as that may be.

 ----

-In an unbundled application, General/NSBundle assumes the parent directory of the executable to be the bundle.
+In an unbundled application, NSBundle assumes the parent directory of the executable to be the bundle.